The current Lower Hunter Water Plan

 - Undertake 'readiness activities' for drought-response desalination if needed in a drought (such as construction of the Belmont temporary desalination plant)

 On the demand side:

-- Reduce demand through Water Wise Rules, leak detection and pressure management, and water efficiency programs for households and businesses
+- Reduce demand through water restrictions, leak detection and pressure management, and water efficiency programs for households and businesses

 - Undertake measures during drought as water storage levels fall such as applying water restrictions

 - Implement water recycling such as Kooragang industrial, and the Gillieston Heights/Chisholm schemes to reduce the demand on the drinking water supply system